-The fastest way to start to build your database is to find your royal or noble connection in the Ancestral File and make a GEDCOM file.
+The fastest way to start to build your database is to find your royal or noble connection is a GEDCOM file on the Internet or from another genealogist.
 You must use the

-Lastest Anti-Virus Program on all disks you make or receive.
-This is not the best source because of the large amount of errors, but it will give you a large percentage of correct lines on which to
+latest Anti-Virus program on all disks you make or receive.
+This is not the best source because of the large amount of errors, but it will give you a large percentage of lines on which to

 build and correct.
-R6 - errors and no sources unless you contact the submitter or obtain the "submission sheets" on microfilm.
+R6 - errors and maybe no sources.

-Make and keep a separate empty PAF file for reviewing and editing any GEDCOM.
-Make another separate PAF file for the royalty and nobility.
+Make and keep a separate empty genealogy program file for reviewing and editing any GEDCOM.
+Make another separate genealogy program file for the royalty and nobility.
 Make a backup disk before adding any GEDCOM to the royalty

 and nobility file.

 Obtain the microfilm of the Ancestral File* "submission sheets".
 The best sheets will be the ones submitted

 by the Genealogical Department Royal Identification Unit (Family History Department Medieval Families Unit) because they alway have excellent sources.